 Matt Striker has proven his love for wrestling, but his fascination for commentary came at a much earlier age.

-"I’ve been doing commentary since was a little kid.
+"I’ve been doing commentary since I was a little kid.
 All my life.
-I had GI Joe figures and I had a wrestling federation and I would talk about the matches into the tape recorder.
+I had GI Joe figures and a wrestling federation, and I would talk about the matches into the tape recorder.
 My mother still has the tapes.
-It’s interesting because as a little kid you’re just doing it, and you’re passionate about it."
+It’s interesting because as a little kid, you’re just doing it and passionate about it."

 "And then they say, ‘Hey, someone thought you might want to try this.
 Put these headphones on.
 Three, two, one go!’

 “You either become that little kid again, or you stare blankly into the camera, and the opportunity is lost.
 I’d been preparing all my life.
 And again, it’s divine because when the camera went on, man, I felt like I’ve been doing it all my life."